 Unit 2: Investigating Aspects of Criminal Law and the Legal System

 Students research how laws are made and interpreted, who advises and decides on the outcome of criminal cases and the punishments that can be imposed if laws are broken.
 They will then present advice to clients on non-fatal offence case studies.

 Unit 3: Applying the Law

 Students examine the law related to specific crimes, including homicide and offences against property.
 They will explore the police procedures for dealing with such offences

 Learners explore the requirements of a valid marriage and civil partnership, the laws governing the breakdown of relationships, as well as how disputes over children are resolved by the courts.

 In each year of the course, one unit is assessed internally by coursework and the other by externally assessed task.
 Students undertake research in preparation for this task and are able refer to notes whilst completing it.
 You will achieve a grade for each unit.
 These grades will then combine to form your final overall grade.
 The majority of students achieve Distinction* or Distinction grades.

 Enrichment and Work Experience

-There are great opportunities for enrichment in Law as there will be a wide-range of different activities and events involving legal professionals and universities.
+There are great opportunities for enrichment in Law as there are a wide-range of different activities and events involving legal professionals and universities.
 Educational visits include the Police Museum and the Courts.
-You can also join the Law Society and be a member of the College team, competing against other schools and colleges in the Bar National Mock Trial competition as a lawyer, witness, court clerk, usher or court artist.
+You can also join the Law Society and be a member of The Sixth Form team, competing against other schools and colleges in the Bar National Mock Trial competition as a lawyer, witness, court clerk, usher or court artist.
 There is also the opportunity to participate in a mooting competition hosted by the University of Law.
 Members of the Law Society also showcase their talents by putting on mock trials for local schools.

 This is suitable for students who want to study Law but prefer to complete coursework and assessed tasks rather than formal examinations.